 Combine Various Volley Techniques Using The Half Volley

 There are a few different ways you can hit the ball during a half volley, including a block or drop shot.
-These techniques are borrowed from other volley techniques, such as the block volley and the drop volley.
-The cool part is, you can execute these types of techniques in the half volley too!
+The techniques used in half volleys lean heavily on techniques needed for traditional volleys too.
+So, if you’ve already learned the traditional volley, you’ll be able to execute similar techniques in the half volley quickly!

 The Block Volley

-The block volley is generally used when a player hits a high-speed ball in your direction.
-It doesn't require any forward momentum from your racquet because the ball was already hit at you with so much speed.
+The best time to use the block volley is when a player hits a high-speed ball in your direction.
+The block volley doesn’t require any forward momentum because the ball is already coming at you so fast.

 So, to execute this in the half volley, you simply put your racquet out to "block" the ball.
 This type of half volley can be very technically challenging because the faster the incoming ball, the more difficult it can be to control and return immediately after the bounce.